SNAP-4 Service Advanced Features

 weighted_rrpolicy is not supported for virtio-blk.

-The DPA is an auxiliary processor designed to accelerate data-path operations.
-It comprises a cluster of 16 cores, each containing 16 execution units (EUs).
+The Data Path Accelerator (DPA) is an auxiliary processor designed to accelerate data-path operations.
+It consists of a cluster of 16 cores, each with 16 execution units (EUs), totaling 171 EUs (0–170).

-The YAML-based tool is the primary method for controlling DPA EUs, offering a centralized and consistent way to allocate resources across applications.
+YAML-based DPA resource management provides a centralized and consistent method for allocating EUs across applications.

 At least 1 EU must be allocated per application instance.